Tiling dense hypergraphs: Dirac-type results for hypergraphs -- Proofs

 \subsection{Lattice completeness via connectivity}

 In order to obtain the divisibility condition for $k$-graphs $F$ with $\gcd(F)=1$, it is convenient to work with the following notion of connectivity.
 Let $G$ be a $k$-graph and $\ell \geq k$.
 We define $K_{\ell}(G)$ as the ($2$-uniform) graph on $V(G)$ obtained by placing a $2$-uniform $\ell$-clique on the vertex set of every $k$-uniform $\ell$-clique of $G$.
-We say that $G$ is \emph{$\ell$-connected} if $K_{\ell}(G)$ is connected (in the usual sense).
+We say that~$G$ is \emph{$\ell$-connected} if $K_{\ell}(G)$ is connected (in the usual sense).

-On the one hand, a lack of connectivity may pose an obstruction to perfect tilings.
-Indeed, consider an ${m}$-vertex $k$-graph $F$ that is $\ell$-connected for $\ell = \chi(F) $.
-(This is for instance the case when $F$ is complete $k$-partite.)
+A lack of connectivity may pose an obstruction to perfect tilings.
+We have already seen this in the introduction: the union of two odd cliques does not contain a perfect matching.
+More generally, consider an ${m}$-vertex $k$-graph $F$ that is $\ell$-connected for $\ell = \chi(F) $.
+(This is, for instance, the case when $F$ is complete $k$-partite.)
 Now suppose that $G$ is a $k$-graph such that the $2$-graph $K_{\ell}(G)$ has two (connected) components $A$ and $B$.
-It follows that the vertex set of each copy of $F$ in $G$ must be contained in either $A$ or $B$.
+It follows that the vertex set of each copy of $F$ in~$G$ must be contained in either $A$ or $B$.
 So if both $|A|$ and~$|B|$ are not divisible by ${m}$, then $G$ cannot have a perfect $F$-tiling.

 On the other hand, if $\gcd(F)=1$, then connectivity implies the divisibility property: